maikelordaz/Takadao-assesment-test/Answers/Answers.md

 -   Laws: As they run on blockchain,there has to be some laws that allow the DAOs to exist.
 But right now there are more news of countries trying to build walls to stop the inminent growth of blockchain.
 -   People: Leave all decisions to people who hasn´t been prepared on economy, insurance, geopolitical, etc. it can bring the risk of bad decisions.

-The way DAOs work, doesn´t leave room to highly hierarchical organizations, such as a Fire Department, health centers and similars
+The way DAOs work, doesn´t leave room to highly hierarchical organizations, such as a Fire Department, health centers and similars, also payments dApps that have the responsability to pay salaries.

 ### Question 3: Security patterns